ispc/ispc/docs/ispc_for_xe.rst

 Language Limitations and Known Issues
 =====================================

-The current release of ``Intel® ISPC for GEN`` is still in Beta stage so you may face some issues.
+The current release of ``Intel® ISPC for Xe`` is still in Beta stage so you may face some issues.
 However, it is actively developed so we expect to fix the remaining issues in the future releases.
 Below is the list of known limitations: